jaywcjlove/rightmenu-master/README.md

 ![RightMenu Master Screenshot 6](./assets/screenshots-6.png)

-**■ Frequently Used Folders**
+**■ Common Folders**

-Supports custom frequently used folders for quick access to directories or to open a new terminal window directly in a specific folder.
+Supports custom common folders, allowing users to quickly access directories or open a new terminal window in a specified folder.
+Additionally, the menu bar provides access to common folders and supports quick access to subfolders.

 ![RightMenu Master Screenshot 5](./assets/screenshots-5.png)

 **■ Folder Access History**

-By default, Finder records the history of accessed folders, making it easy to quickly find previously visited directories.
+Finder automatically records the history of accessed folders, making it easy to quickly find previously visited directories.
+The menu bar also provides access to folder history and supports quick access to subfolders.

-**■ Common Apps**
+**■ Common Applications**

 Supports various editors and command-line tools (Terminal/iTerm) to quickly open the current directory, enhancing operational efficiency.